frictionlessdata/datapackage-js/README.md

 - `keyed (Boolean)` - flag to emit keyed rows
 - `extended (Boolean)` - flag to emit extended rows
 - `cast (Boolean)` - flag to disable data casting if false
+- `relations (Boolean)` - if true foreign key fields will be checked and resolved to its references
 - `limit (Number)` - integer limit of rows to return
 - `(errors.DataPackageError)` - raises any error occured in this process
 - `(Array[])` - returns array of rows (see `table.iter`)

+#### `resource.checkRelations()`

+> Only for tabular resources

+It checks foreign keys and raises an exception if there are integrity issues.

+- `(errors.DataPackageError)` - raises if there are integrity issues
+- `(Boolean)` - returns True if no issues

 #### `await resource.rawIter({stream=false})`